Vale of Glamorgan Railway: Vale of Glamorgan Railway proposed

 The Vale of Glamorgan Railway shared many directors with the Barry Railway Company.
 However the VoGR company found it difficult to raise the capital it needed to build its line: by 15 July 1890 less than half, at £171,000, had been subscribed for.
 The company approached contractors to see if they would build the line and take shares in payment, but this was unsuccessful.

 Time went by without further progress, until on 2 December 1892 the VoGR directors met the Barry Railway Board again to discuss a way forward.
 The Cowbridge and Aberthaw Railway had opened to passenger traffic on 1 October 1892, and this company was in the rival Taff Vale Railway camp.
 The Barry Railway was anxious to secure its western flank against the rival, and keeping the VoGR scheme alive was strategically important.
 Working arrangements with the Barry Railway were arrived at, by which the Barry Railway guaranteed a dividend of 4% on the capital of the VoGR.
 This immediately secured the willingness of investors to take VoGR shares.

 The Barry Railway made this offer conditional on its taking full control of the VoGR.
-The arrangement was authorised by the Barry Railway Act of 24 August 1893, and ratified by the proprietors of both companies on 28 May 1894.
+The arrangement was authorised by the Barry Railway Act 1893 (56 & 57 Vict. c. ccvi) of 24 August 1893, and ratified by the proprietors of both companies on 28 May 1894.
 North's colliery company undertook to send 360,000 tons of coal annually over the line, and the Ocean Coal Company promised half of its output from the Garw Valley.

 A tender of Pethick Brothers to construct the Barry to Ewenny section for £182,444 was quickly approved.
 Three successive extensions of time had to be sought from Parliament because of the delay.
 The local geology was limestone and much of the construction involved excavating the rocky material.